-And that’s another square on the roadmap.
+And that’s another square on the Growth ToolKit.
 We’ll teach you how to hire and fire people if needed, or promote them to other roles.
 I’m going to ask you one other question related to your metrics that you talked about.
 You talked about gross revenue.
 How did profit margin change, or did it stay the same as you added gross revenue?

 My profit margin here recently has gone up too.
 I had the numbers in my head.
 I don’t have them specifically.
 They’re well over 33% right now.

 That’s the big one.
 That’s what I was curious about.